tan-res-space/draft-genie/GETTING_STARTED.md

 ## 💡 Tips

-- Use `npm run dev:all` for full system development
+- Use `./scripts/start.sh` to start all services with proper dependency management
+- Use `./scripts/stop.sh` to gracefully stop all services
-- Check logs with `npm run docker:logs`
+- Check logs with `npm run docker:logs` or view individual service logs in `.logs/` directory
 - API docs are your friend: http://localhost:3000/api/docs
 - All services have hot reload enabled
 - Use correlation IDs in logs for debugging
+- All service ports are configured in `config/ports.json` - single source of truth
+- Service logs are saved to `.logs/` directory for debugging

 ## 🆘 Need Help?